abhishekdipu/notes-redux/notes/2_redux_any_JS_app/4. Async Actions/1. Async Actions/what and why.md

 ## Our Application

-- Fetches a list of users from an API end point and stores it in the redux store.
+- Fetches a list of users from an API endpoint and stores it in the redux store.

 ## things to look for